kevinlmf/Scad/README.md

 This package was developed with the assistance of Generative AI tools.
 See the full **[GenAI Tutorial](AI%20tutorial/GenAI_Tutorial.md)** for details on the development process, p**_)**

-You may also refer to the accompanying PDF:
+You may also refer to the accompanying PDF for a more detailed dsecription of this package:
 📄 **[Biostats 615 Notes (PDF)](AI%20tutorial/Biostats_615.pdf)**

 ---